King Electric: Career

-In mid-2000, after several studio sessions together, the pair founded the group Sultans of Swing.
-The first single, "Summerbreeze", was reviewed in the music press in the UK, Germany, and Japan, described by one reviewer as the "charming 1970s MFSB Phillysound".
-The single reached #1 in the Belgium Radio Charts and was followed by further releases on the band's own label, Top10 Records.
+In mid-2000, after several studio sessions together, Isepp and Hartwig founded the group Sultans of Swing.
+The first single, "Summerbreeze", was a huge success from UK to Ibiza, it reached #1 in Belgium, Studio Brussel StuBru, Radio Charts, #8 on spanish Radio Channel Flaix FM and was followed by further releases like “The Way You Feel Inside”, which was a huge success in Italy, reaching #1 on Radio Onda Rossa.